phyro/nakamoto/nakamoto.md

 Everything in Nakamoto consensus is achieved purely through independent computations without interaction.
 This asocial way of voting may be what makes it more resilient than other consensus mechanisms because you can't capture the citizens.
 Even if you manage to stop the majority of the vote producers, new ones could just as easily get spun up.
 Once the PoW (rare vote) is found, the proof simply appears in the sky where anyone can see it and decide whether they take it as a part of reality or not.
 The fact that parties don't communicate and that the citizens are undefined allows us to add/remove vote-producing machines (often specialized computers) on the fly.

+**NOTE: The only way to have voting on such a massive scale as Bitcoin (270 exa votes per second) is if we somehow avoid sharing all the votes and counting them one by one.
+This is only possible if our voting system has very strong privacy.
+The counting method we described above does exactly that and is a form of private probabilistic counting that doesn't require us to keep or share a vote unless it starts with a specific number of leading zeros.**

 ### How many votes do we need to collect?